-Ah, Summer in the Preserve at last!
-Warm days, brisk breezy off the bay evenings.
+Fall has arrived in the Preserve, with warm days, brisk breezy off the bay evenings and cooler nights.
 Makes that campfire at the visitor center feel sooo great.
 Every weekend in October and Halloween night is NightMARE Island, our Halloween Haunt.
 Plan to join us for much more than a traditional haunt.
 Mosquitoes are still around, but nothing like Spring.
 We've provided screen tents to gather in, but still, bring spray, plan to hang out with us at our campfire area after dark and bring clothes to cover you just after dawn and just before sunset.
-Our osprey and great egrets are still on their nests.
+Our osprey have flown south and great egrets are still around.
 All is well.
 Join us for a natural season of wildness and gathering at one of our yurts or campsites.
 Come stay in our 12 foot camping yurt snuggled on the hill overlooking the Napa River/Mare Island Strait and the Carquinez Bridges with Mt.
 Diablo, the Napa Valley and Mt.
 St. Helena in the distance.
 You will be enchanted by the magic and majesty of the beautiful setting and delighted with the cozy, interior with a full size bed made-up with colorful cotton linens and darling furnishings, floor coverings and lighting.
-BE PREPARED: this time of year the temps around 50 degrees at night.
+BE PREPARED: this time of year the temps dip to around 50 degrees at night.
 An adjacent outdoor cooking spot includes all your cooking supplies, a camp stove, small BBQ, ice chest, drinking water, tables and seating and a mosquito-proof gathering tent.
 Please note that there is a lot of additional seating for our Preserve users for their potlucks and picnics.
 Please be respectful of them.
 In other words, the entire picnic spot isn't really for your use, so be sure to welcome other Preserve users.

-Yes, bring bug spray.
+Do still bring bug spray.
 Spring and early summer is when mosquitoes and ticks are most prolific.
 Less in late summer, fall and winter.
 Owls are night visitors.
 Our portable restrooms are always the freshest.
 A campfire is allowed only at our visitor center a lovely half-mile walk past the Navy’s oldest cemetery in the Pacific.
 Parking is adjacent to the campsite, BUT PLEASE DO NOT PARK UNDER THE OLD Oak Tree.
 There is tons of parking area below it.
 The Mare Island Preserve is 1.5 miles from the new Mare Island ferry terminal with daily service from San Francisco.
-Direct bus service from the El Cerrito Del Norte BART station to the Vallejo Transit Center lands you a little over 4 miles away from the Zpreserve.
+Direct bus service from the El Cerrito Del Norte BART station to the Vallejo Transit Center lands you a little over 4 miles away from the Preserve.
 Catch your favorite taxi service or call/text us for a lift.
 Once settled in, hop on one of our bikes for a jaunt around the strangely quirky and kinda abandoned, sort of not, former Naval shipyard, the Navy’s oldest installation in the Pacific, founded in 1854.
 You will stop often to photograph both the beauty and the decay of a 150 years of maritime and marine industrial history.
 Hike and jog our 4-mile roundtrip San Pablo Bay Trail and even golf or visit Vino Godfather tasting room, a WWII landing craft support gunboat, St. Peter's Chapel (by appt) or a museum of Navy history.

 The yurt is in the Rowser Garden, one of the historic sites in the Mare Island Preserve.
 Our volunteer team pulled towering french broom from the Garden to discover the remnants of its once lovely grounds perched on the leeward side of the hill.
 Our hearts quickened with each new find.
 A fish pond, and another and another.
 An 88-foot clothesline.
 An old-time water tank.
 The ruins of the house, a duplex home to two Navy civilian families for more than 45 years.
 The over-the-top 20 ft. high swing.
 Throughout the lower garden and house ruins a network of concrete walkways, retaining walls and staircases encircles the house and leads to the upper garden accented with rocks gathered on trips to town, loaded in the trunk of the family Buick, as much as it could hold.
 While our policy for the historic garden is to “do no harm before you do good”, making a valiant effort to leave the precious spot as we found it, we have restrung the clothesline, pruned the native oaks and cultural landscape trees and hung a tire swing in an oak.